chaudharyrr/AS-Delivery-CiscoLiveSanDiego2019/DEVNET-2178/README.md

 <table>
 <tr>
 <td>
   By running the DNA Center Bulk Users Creation script, DNA Center auto-configured a list of users from a CSV file.
-That was done using (unpublished) API call wrapped in a python script (A similar script can be created for modifying or deleting a list of users).
+That was done using (undocumented) API call wrapped in a python script (A similar script can be created for modifying or deleting a list of users).
 </td>
 </tr>
 </table>